 Before setting out on your first wild camping adventure, make sure you do your research.
 This means you need to go prepared and know local customs and laws.
 This also includes research about where you are going and which trails you will take, and also research if you have any freshwater sources or villages for any restocking you might need.

 When you’re out wild camping, you’re at the mercy of the conditions.
 It’s always best to keep your eye on the weather forecast to see what it’s going to throw at you.

 If there’s any bad weather forecast, it’s probably best to avoid camping on higher ground unless you’re experienced and kitted out.
 Camping in rain, winds and storms is sometimes hard to avoid but checking the forecast will help you stay prepared.

 Want more camping inspiration and ethical outdoor guides?
-Sign up to our newsletter to get our latest articles first
+Sign up for our newsletter to get our latest articles first

 Wild camping means you need to live out of your backpack or panniers and sometimes be sneaky.
 For this, you will need a light pack, in which you can still fit a tent or bivy sack, sleeping bag, pad, food, first aid, and clothes.

 Depending on where you’re going and when what you take might differ.
 Our list of 49 camping essentials will make sure you don’t overpack but still have all you need.